Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 The Festival Is Both 30 Days and Just One Day

-Strictly speaking, the Chinese Ghost Festival takes place on the fifteenth day of the Chinese seventh lunar month.
+Strictly speaking, the Chinese Ghost Festival takes place on the fifteenth day of the lunar seventh month.
 However, the entire seventh month is also regarded by the Chinese as the ghost month (鬼月; guiyue), i.e., the time when spirits are allowed to visit the mortal realm.
+According to folkloric legend, the gates of hell are open throughout these 30 days.

 Rituals and prayers happening on any day other than the fifteenth are therefore widely considered acceptable.
 Correspondingly, in some literature, the festival could also refer to all 30 days of the seventh month.